The Shelley Primary School Board works with our school community to achieve the best outcomes for students.

 Board Chair

-Will has three daughters attending Shelley Primary School and was motivated to nominate for the board to be able to put something back into the school.
+Will’s three daughters have all attended Shelley Primary School, and he was motivated to nominate for the board to be able to put something back into the school.

 Shalini Vijeyaendra